NISTALTALSON/vibe-fix/README.md

 🟢 LOW (2 issues) ...

 ═══════════════════════════════════════════════════
-Which tier would you like me to fix first?
+Which tier would you like me to fix first?.
 ```

 ---